hannahvoelker/Trickturn/status-report.md

 ## Challenges and issues we faced

-As of right now, we believe the biggest challenge in the forseeable future is how to integrate Phaser with our database of high scores.
-We are confident that this is possible.
+As of right now, we believe the biggest challenge in the forseeable future would be integrating Phaser with our database of high scores.
+However, we are confident that this is possible.

 Another issue we need to start consider is drafting what questions our professors will ask.